13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Remedies)

 How to fix it

-To minimize repotting shock, water your Bloodleaf Plant thoroughly one day before repotting as a well hydrated plant experiences less shock.
+Water your Bloodleaf Plant thoroughly one day before repotting as a well hydrated plant experiences less repotting shock.

 Do not make too many changes at once.
 For instance, after repotting, maintain the plant in the same location until it is well established before moving it to a new location.